 If you are involved in a T-Bone accident, it can be difficult to determine who is at fault.
 These accidents often cause serious injuries and significant damage to both vehicles.
 In most cases, one driver is found at fault.
 However, both drivers may be at fault in some cases, or a third party could be involved.
 That’s because several factors can contribute to these accidents.

 At The Law Offices of Jason E. Taylor, our Rock Hill car accident lawyers have years of experience helping car accident victims recover compensation for their injuries.
-Contact a car accident lawyer today for a free consultation if you have questions about who is at fault in a t-bone accident.
+Contact a car accident lawyer today for a free consultation if you have questions about who is at fault in a T-bone crash.

 What is a T-Bone Accident?